Before assuming that you aren't rich, understand what "rich" means

 How to think about being rich

-Once we rid ourselves of the assumption that being "rich" means that we have a ton of cash, there are so many way-more-meaningful ways to think about being rich, including:
+Here is some food for thought – Once we rid ourselves of the assumption that being “rich,” or some other closely related adjective, means that we have a ton of cash, there are so many way-more-meaningful ways to think about being rich, including:

 I consider having a bunch of good friends to be a sign of not just "being rich", but possessing extreme riches.
 Money doesn't come close to offering the same type of value that friends can offer.
 I learned this one the hard way.